WTW89: PragerU Is Not a Grift and That Is Actually More Concerning.

 So that's like the Arabic thing.

-And that's a Muslim.
+That's a Muslim.

-They just block the trade route because.
+They just blocked the trade route because.

 Yeah, just because.

-Because of who they are and their dirty religion.
+Just because of who they are and their dirty religion.

-You know, actually, I have a question.
+You know, actually, I have a lot of people.

-They probably do, but like in a positive way.
+Well, they probably do, but like in a positive way.

 Yeah, yeah, exactly.